toadmo/ml_numerai/README.md

 The Numerai Tournament is where you build machine learning models on abstract financial data to predict the stock market.
 Models will be stacked with the NMR cryptocurrency to earn rewards based on performance.

 ### Data
-A new data set is given each each here are what the headers mean
+The Numerai Tournamnet porvides a free dataset.
+It is made of high quality financial data that has been *cleaned*, *regularized* and *obfuscated*.

+***Below are descriptions for the headers of the dataset:***

 <dl>
   <dt><strong>id</strong></dt>